Dorotea Bucca

-Dorotea and Her Family
+Her family

 Dorotea's father, Giovanni di Bocchino Bocchi, was a Professor of Medicine at the University of Bologna.
 Confirmed through the genealogy chart created by Giovanni Niccolò Pasquali Alidosi, Dorotea was included as one of Giovanni Bocchi’s children.
 Her mother was Ghisia da Saliceto.
 The number of her siblings is not easily found, but such sources indicate that she was one of several.

 In terms of marriage, Dorotea was married twice.
 First to Bartolomeo Carlini and then to Giacomo Paltroni.

-Father and Daughter Legacy at the University
+Father and daughter legacy at the University

 In 1596, Francesco Serdonati, an Italian academic and expertise of grammar, commemorated Giovanni di Bocchino Bocchi for his tenure at the university and simultaneously praised Dorotea for her literacy and oration skills.
 Serdonati also articulated how both Dorotea and her father made decent profits with their academic pursuits.

 In 1620, Francesco Agostino Della Chiesa in the Theatro delle Donne asserted that Dorotea’s teaching experience began in 1419, and librarian Ludovico Maria Montefani Caprara of the Institute of Sciences of Bologna also affirmed that in 1420 Dorotea began to teach philosophy.
 Such pursuits indicate that Dorotea followed in the footsteps of her father.
 According to Brooklyn Museum and Scholar Monique Frize, Dorotea took after her father by becoming both a professor of philosophy and medicine.

 Debates on Dorotea

-Sedronati stated that Dorotea only studied philosophy.
+Serdonati stated that Dorotea only studied philosophy.
 Art Historian Caroline P. Murphy, Historian Leigh Whaley, and Historian Gabriella Berti Logan confirm that Dorotea studied medicine.
 Meanwhile, Professor of Engineering and Information Technology Monique Frize affirm that Dorotea studied both.
 It was common during this time period for the university faculty at Bologna to study in both the discipline of medicine and philosophy.

 The Italian historian Tommaso Duranti however doubts the historical existence of Bucca and considers her fictional creation designed to increase the fame of the university and associated families.
 Among the scholars who affirm and accept Dorotea as a historical figure include: Art Historian Caroline P. Murphy, Historian Leigh Whaley, Historian Gabriella Berti Logan, and Dr. Monique Frize.

-Notable Artwork on Dorotea
+In notable artwork

 In 1606, Pablo de Ribera, a Lateran canon, included Dorotea in a cohort of portraits titled Le Glorie Immortali to depict exceptional women.
 Between the time period of 1680 and 1690, a sculptor from Casa Fibbia included Dorotea in a cohort of Bolognese women, which provides a plausible image of Dorotea's appearance.